 Couples can have good and healthy marriages without having biological kids.
 But no couple should want to be kid free.
 Even couples that do not have their own biological kids should be diligently seeking for ways to reach and care for the next generation by coaching, helping with nursery, or participating in foster care.
 As Christian couples, we must not flee from the presence of children.
 We must embrace them as Jesus did.

 And the conversation around vasectomy parties makes this fact abundantly clear.
-To celebrate their childlessness, couples have to employ child rearing terms on their Instagram feeds.
-They talk of birthing businesses, of taking family photos with their dog, and of vasectomy reveals.
-To have a meaningful discourse with their neighbors, these trendy couples have to work within the bounds of nature.
-Every person celebrating their sterilization was born and raised.
-And their friends and neighbors also share this experience.
+To celebrate their childlessness, couples have to employ child rearing terms.
+On their Instagram feeds, they talk of birthing businesses, of taking family photos with their dog, and of vasectomy reveals.
+To have a meaningful discourse with their neighbors, these trendy couples have to work within the bounds of nature and of the natural family unit.
+Every person celebrating their sterilization was born a baby and helped into adulthood.
+All our friends and neighbors also share this experience.
 To be human is to be born and raised.
 For this reason, Jesus came into the world as a baby.
 He did not appear as an adult.
 No one enters the world fully grown.
 At the end of the day, birth is not a societal construction.
 It is a biological reality within which we all live, move, and share.

 Couples that seek to escape the burdens of child rearing so that can celebrate sex, homes ‘filled with sharp furniture,’ and increased spending power will be unable to find true life in being child-free.
 Instead of building our narratives around our view of babies, we need to return to the narrative of the Scriptures.
 We need to realize that true meaning and joy are found in Jesus.
 And as we do, we will find the ability to value both birth and our adult lives without making either of them into our means of salvation.